The National Curriculum

-There are 8 levels in the National Curriculum that stretch from year 1 through to year 13.
+There are eight levels in the National Curriculum that stretch from Year 1 through to Year 13.
 Each level represents a learning stage in that learning area (subject).

-Most year 9 to 13 students will be learning between the curriculum levels 4 to 8.
-Your teenager may be at a different level for different learning areas, for example they may be working at curriculum level 4 in maths and level 5 in technology.
+Most Year 9 to 13 students will be learning between the curriculum levels 4 to 8.
+Your teenager may be at a different level for different learning areas, for example, they may be working at curriculum level 4 in mathematics and level 5 in technology.
 Once your child has mastered most of the skills, knowledge and understanding of each stage they will progress to the next level.

 The National Curriculum documents have a wealth of information about what your child learns throughout their school life and can help to recognise and understand the learning that is happening at school these days.

-You can read more about the National Curriculm on the Ministy's Te Kete Ipurangi web portal for education.
+You can read more about the National Curriculum on the Ministry's Te Kete Ipurangi web portal for education.